General der Nachrichtenaufklärung: Liaison with Finland

-The main Finnish unit was the RTK, the Radio Telepgraf Kompanie.
+The main Finnish unit was the RTK, the Radio Telegraph Kompanie.
 Liaison with Finland was always close, both at HLS Ost, and in the eastern field units.
 Formal liaison at HLS Ost was maintained by a Finnish liaison officer stationed there, in Giżycko (Lotzen).
 This officer from 1942 onwards was a Lt.
 Mikko, and he was succeeded by Oberleutnant Ohn.
 The Finnish General Staff is said to have passed a copy of the Soviet 5-Figure cipher book to Germany, that was used in the first year of the war.
 OKH/Chi had a high opinion of Finnish cryptanalysts.
 Alexis Dettman stated that he had visited Finland in 1942, and had a very high opinion of the cipher bureau.
 Dettman had exchanged technical letters ever since that time.
-Liaison in the field is known in some detail from the reports of NAA 11, when it was subordinated to a unit in Finland.I-106 The first German Liaison officer to Finland was Hauptmann Johannes Marquart, who would later be Director of Referat Ia of Group IV of the GdNA and was later succeeded by Oberleutnant Riemerschmidt, stationed at Sortavala.
+Liaison in the field is known in some detail from the reports of NAA 11, when it was subordinated to a unit in Finland.
+The first German Liaison officer to Finland was Hauptmann Johannes Marquart, who would later be Director of Referat Ia of Group IV of the GdNA and was later succeeded by Oberleutnant Riemerschmidt, stationed at Sortavala.
 Riemerschmidt had a direct link to NAA 11.

 Liaison on all cryptographic matters was excellent.
 The liaison between NAA 11 and the Finns was divided into several types, including traffic liaison, cryptographic liaison and technical liaison.
 Results were exchanged every two or three days and NAA 11 varied its cryptographic priorities to give full attention to any special links required by the Finns, the request coming via Riemerschmidt.
 The Finnish crypt personnel were considered outstanding and the exchange of great benefit to NAA 11.
 Riemerschmidt also passed to NAA 11 information and solutions received at Sortavala from the LNA itself, and on one occasion, (the captured RZ 18000 code), this was faster than the direct transmission from LNA to NAA 11.
 The Finns solved 3Z and 4Z code extensively with emphasis on NKWD material.
 The Finns has no success with 5Z traffic and never captured any copies of these codes.

 Finnish traffic analysis (Betriersauswertung) was rated less highly.
 It was thought that this was due to the Finnish success with solving codes.
 Although they had about 20 men in the sector, they did not work systematically nor were they adept at grasping intelligence from the analysis of small amounts of traffic.
 Thus NAA 11 was able to give more than they got in this respect.

 Technical liaison was also handled by Riemerschmidt and was far more helpful to RTK than to NAA 11.
 Finnish equipment was mostly German, with some British and American receiver units.
 Germany gave the Finns much advice but no physical help.
 On one occasion they put their own apparatus and men at the disposal of a Russian offensive, but otherwise there was no pooling or sharing of equipment.
 Much of the Finnish equipment was pre-1939, and old Marconi D/F equipment.